tomsiwek/gprMax-Designer/README.md

 # gprMax-Designer
 A GUI front-end for gprMax 3 - a simulation program used in the GPR method created by Giannopoulos and Warren (https://github.com/gprMax/gprMax).

-This program is being developed as a master thesis on AGH University of Science and Technology in Kraków, Faculty of Geology, Geophysics and Environmental Protection.
+This program is being developed as a master's thesis on AGH University of Science and Technology in Kraków, Faculty of Geology, Geophysics and Environmental Protection.

 Author: Tomasz Siwek (tsiwek@g.pl)